MichaelWang1028/Practical-Programming-in-C/README.md

 The purpose of this README is to track how well (or badly) I am doing this course, and I would also like to provide some advice for the ones who are interested in taking this course too.
 Therefore, for every lecture, I will include a brief summary, while for every project or problem set I will describe the difficulties and insights I got.

+## Problem Set 6 - Part A
+### Pointers to pointers.
+Multidimensional arrays.
+Stacks and Queues.